michalkin9/House_mouse_game/README.md

   ![](images/keys1.jpg) - By pressing the arrow keys, you can move around the room.
 By pressing the space bar the player will jump.
+By click ENTER in the third level next to box -> you can move the box from one place to another.
+With another click, you can lay back on the floor.

  ![](images/mouse1.jpg) - Moving the mouse can change the angle of view of the player.

- By click ENTER in level tree next to box you can move the box from one place to another.

  # level one:

 -  Goal : Your goal as a player is to collect foods in the space.
 Once you eat the food, the score will rise.